`M.prepend M` has hidden side effect

 That doesn't fix the issue in this example.
 The problem in this example is due to the optimization in 37e6c83609ac9d4c30ca4660ee16701e53cf82a3.
 I've tested reverting that commit and you get the expected result after doing so.
 However, that commit contains an important optimization.
 I don't see Alan Wu as an assignee on Redmine, so I'll commit on the related GitHub commit and see if he can look into it.

-Updated by alanwu (Alan Wu) 12 days ago
+Updated by alanwu (Alan Wu) almost 2 years ago

 - Status changed from Open to Closed